Coronavirus latest: Trump to 'suspend immigration into US' | DW | 21.04.2020

-President Donald Trump said would be signing an order to "temporarily suspend immigration into the United States," linking the move with the coronavirus pandemic.
+President Donald Trump has said he will sign an executive order to "temporarily suspend immigration into the United States," linking the move with the coronavirus pandemic.
 Follow DW for the latest.

 Updates in Universal Coordinated Time (UTC/GMT)